wsydney76/craft-contentoverview/README.md

 - defaultPage (?string, page key for the first/only page.)
 - widgetText (?string, text for dashboard link widget)
 - linkTarget (?string, set to '_blank' to open edit screens in a new tab (default), else blank '')
+- enableSlideoutEditor (?bool, whether a slideout editor can be opened for an entry by a double click on the status indicator, or by clicking an icon.
+Experimental)
 - defaultLayout (?string, list (default)|cardlets|cards|line)
 - customTemplatePath (?string, folder for custom templates, default = contentoverview)
 - defaultIcon (?string, file path to a svg icon, default = @appicons/newspaper.svg)